jfnavarro/st_viewer/README.md

-The ST viewer uses the data generated with the ST Pipeline (link), a pair of tissue images and an alignment matrix (to convert array coordinates to image coordinates).
+The ST viewer uses the data generated with the ST Pipeline (link), a pair of tissue images and an alignment matrix (to convert array coordinates to image pixel coordinates).

-The ST viewer can access datasets stored in a database troug the ST API (link here) or imported locally (more detailed information about this in the manual).
+The ST viewer can access datasets stored in a database trough the ST API (link here) or imported locally (more detailed information about this in the manual).
 You can use our test dataset (test_data) to import it locally and